 This snorkel set from Ertong is perfect for older kids that are excited to snorkel in lakes and oceans.
 With its impressive durability, the snorkel set lasts longer, and there’s no need to worry about buying a new one after a few months of continuous usage.

-The fins have an open-heel design for the ease of wearing and adjusting them to comfort.
-Furthermore, the mask available with the snorkel set has tempered anti-fog glass with 180-degree vision for better views underwater.
+The fins have an open-heel design for ease of wearing and adjusting to comfort.
+Furthermore, the mask available with the snorkel set has tempered anti-fog glass with 180-degree vision for better underwater views.

 Water cannot seep inside the mask, all thanks to the silicone lining.
 Lastly, the tube helps the kids in breathing and makes snorkeling even more fun.

-The Ertong snorkel set comes in a good range of colours to suit your child’s preference from Sizes 1 to 4 youth.
+The Ertong snorkel set comes in a good range of different colors to suit your child’s preference from Sizes 1 to 4 youth.